 Online banking account This option pays around 1.5% annual interest rate for low risk.
 Bankrate and Nerdwallet are examples of a website to review current rates.
 I use an online bank and selected one that was FDIC insured, received a good rating and historically has top tier rates.
 Ally, DollarSavingsDirect and Charles Schwab are examples with many good options to choose from.

 Series I Savings Bond Treasurydirect.gov provides good information.
 This option will have an annual return that meets or exceeds the rate of inflation with low risk.
 However, this money is locked up for a year and incurs a 3-month loss of return penalty if redeemed between years 1 5.
 I purchased some bonds in 2000 when the fixed rate for I-Bonds was 3.4% plus the rate of inflation.
 This is a viable long term option to slowly buy into as interest rates rise and inflation returns to historic norms.

-Roth IRA The annual contribution can be withdrawn at any time penalty free.
-The contribution also grows tax free; therefore no 1099s at tax time.
-The risk is directly proportional to the type of investment selected.
-Please remember that the investment can start with a money market account and be move to a more aggressive stock fund at a later date.
-Funding or investing can be accomplished for each calendar year until April 15th of the following tax year.
-Therefore, a person is allowed to contribute to a 2017 personal Roth IRA by April 15, 2018 or tax day.
+Roth IRA Annual contributions can be withdrawn at any time penalty-free.
+Contributions are also tax-free; therefore there is no 1099 at tax time.
+The risk is directly proportional to the type of investment chosen.
+Please keep in mind that investments can start with a money market account and be transferred to a more aggressive stock fund at a later date.
+Outdoor Kitchen funding can be made for each calendar year up to April 15 of the following tax year.
+Therefore, an individual is allowed to contribute to a 2017 personal Roth IRA by April 15, 2018 or tax day.
 After tax day, only a 2018 Roth IRA can be funded.